Sharon Thompson-Schill: Career

-Thompson-Schill's career is ongoing and well recognized.
-She was the Chairwoman of the Department of Psychology at the University of Pennsylvania from 2014 to 2019 and has served as the Director and co-director of the Center for Cognitive Neuroscience at the same university.
+Thompson-Schill was the Chairwoman of the Department of Psychology at the University of Pennsylvania from 2014 to 2019 and has served as the Director and co-director of the Center for Cognitive Neuroscience at the same university.
 She also served as the founding Director of MindCORE, the University of Pennsylvania's hub for the integrative study of the mind.
-She is a well-recognized professor at the university and has held numerous faculty appointments both there and at other institutions (such as Swarthmore College and Notre Dame of Maryland University).
-She is also a highly sought speaker, giving multiple keynote talks at scientific meetings and regular public presentations.
-She directs the Thompson-Schill Lab at the University of Pennsylvania, where she is active in research with her team.
+She is a professor at the university and has held faculty positions there and at other institutions, including Swarthmore College and Notre Dame of Maryland University.
+She also directs the Thompson-Schill Lab at the University of Pennsylvania.

-Thompson-Schill has done extensive research on the biological basis of cognitive systems, including perception, language, and thought, resulting in numerous publications whose impact is reflected in their high citation rate in the scientific community.
+Thompson-Schill has done research on the biological basis of cognitive systems, including perception, language, and thought.
 One particular focus of her lab's research has been the role of the brain's frontal lobes in the regulation of thought and behavior, including extensive studies of Cognitive control, part of the brain's executive system.
-Thompson-Schill has published numerous papers on the subject and spoke about it to the public at a panel discussion hosted by the American Folk Art Museum, entitled 'Unraveling the Mysteries of Creativity: Connections to Genetics, Mental Health, and the Brain'.
-Her work is primarily focused on cognitive processes and systems such as perception, language, and thought, and her team produces numerous studies and papers that are widely circulated throughout the psychological community.
-Another substantial focus of the Thompson-Schill Lab's research is conceptual knowledge, including how concepts are constructed, combined, and organized in the brain as well as how conceptual knowledge interacts with language and perception.
+Thompson-Schill has published papers on the subject and spoke about it to the public at a panel discussion hosted by the American Folk Art Museum, entitled 'Unraveling the Mysteries of Creativity: Connections to Genetics, Mental Health, and the Brain.'
+While Thompson-Schill primarily focuses her research on perception, language and thought processes, another substantial focus of the Thompson-Schill Lab is conceptual knowledge.
+Research includes how concepts are constructed, combined, and organized in the brain as well as how conceptual knowledge interacts with language and perception.

-Her research uses a wide range of methods to study the biological basis of complex thought and behavior, including functional magnetic resonance imaging (fMRI), transcranial magnetic stimulation (TMS), and lesion-deficit mapping of neurological patients.
+Thompson-Schill's research uses a range of methods to study the biological basis of complex thought and behavior, including functional magnetic resonance imaging (fMRI), Transcranial magnetic stimulation (TMS), and Lesion-deficit mapping of neurological patients.
 For over 20 years, her research has been supported continuously by the National Institutes of Health, and she has received funding from a variety of other sources, including the National Science Foundation.

-Her research has been published in well-reputed scientific journals, including the Proceedings of the National Academy of Sciences, Journal of Experimental Psychology: General, Cerebral Cortex, Cognition, and Nature Human Behaviour.
+Her research has been published in scientific journals including the Proceedings of the National Academy of Sciences, Journal of Experimental Psychology: General, Cerebral Cortex, Cognition, and Nature Human Behaviour.